 The source went further to hint at other plans that Samsung has in the pipeline saying that Samsung Coin is expected to hit the market.
 However, the specific features have not been outlined yet.
 As it was reported earlier, Samsung had to halt plans to release its landmark $1980-folding phone aptly named Galaxy Fold because of streams of complaints relating to breakage of the devices.
 That was not the only complain as many reviews also complained that the internal screens were unstable, froze and just went off totally in just a matter of days.
 The same report also confirmed that substances discovered inside the phone clearly had an impact on the performance of the display unit.

 In the last quarter of 2018, analysts clarified that they had the ability to hack into Trezor One, Ledger Blue and Ledger Nano S cryptocurrency wallets.
 But Ledger did not find it funny and fired back saying that the discoveries made by the analysts were nothing significant and should not be taken seriously by anyone.
-As it is now, all moves to purchase Bitcoin (BTC) on different platforms seem to have gained momentum, and this is set to remain so for a long time to come.
+As it is now, all moves to purchase Bitcoin (BTC) on different platforms, including exchanges and bitcoin robots like Bitcoin Revolution and Immediate Edge seem to have gained momentum, and this is set to remain so for a long time to come.
 Without a doubt, the entry of Samsung into the cryptocurrency sector is one of the biggest boosts that can happen to the fast-rising sector of the global financial system.